 First, and most importantly, the cameras themselves are incredible.
 They've got full range of movement that's really easy to use from the handheld monitor.
-There's a strong digital zoom that's easy to use, and additional cameras are simple to plug in and use, making this a great choice if you need a dual baby monitor for two rooms.
+There's a strong digital zoom that's easy to use, and additional cameras are simple to plug in and use, making this a great choice if you need a dual monitor for different rooms.

-Even better, the cameras have the option to change lenses, so if you need a wider view of your nursery, you can switch out the lenses quickly and easily.
+Even better, the cameras have the option to change lenses, so if you need a wider view of your twin nursery, you can switch out the lenses quickly and easily.

 The monitor itself is good, too.
 Sleek and simple to use, with a clear, large sized screen.
 The sound clarity is excellent.
 It picks up everything that's going on anywhere near the cameras, and it comes through the monitor with a crisp, clear sound that's easy to pick individual noises out of.
-It's even possible to pick up faint background noises, for example the white noise from my dehumidifier.
+It's even possible to pick up faint background noises, for example the white noise from my humidifier.

 Lastly, the battery life is really really good.
 It lasts around 6 hours with the video on, which is easily long enough for most normal days.
 If you only need sound, then you can get around 10 hours.